WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 The setting for `blockGap` is either a boolean or `null` value and is `null` by default.
 This allows an extra level of control over style output.
 The `settings.spacing.blockGap` setting in a `theme.json` file accepts the following values:

 - `true`: Opt into displaying _Block spacing_ controls in the editor UI and output `blockGap` styles.
 - `false`: Opt out of displaying _Block spacing_ controls in the editor UI, with `blockGap` styles stored in `theme.json` still being rendered.
-This allows themes to make use of `blockGap` values, without allowing users to make changes within the editor.
+This allows themes to use `blockGap` values without allowing users to make changes within the editor.
 - `null` (default): Opt out of displaying _Block spacing_ controls, _and_ prevent output of `blockGap` styles.

 The value defined for the root `styles.spacing.blockGap` style is also output as a CSS property, named `--wp--style--block-gap`.